10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 Learn more about the Salkantay Trek experience

-In this 10 day itinerary, we feel that the length of 4 days hiking is ideal.
+For this 10 day Peru Itinerary, we feel that the 4 day Salkantay Trek to be ideal.
 This way you will have time to see some of the other main sites of Peru including the famous Rainbow Mountain and Lima.
-However, If you are not interested in doing a 4-day trek, or would prefer a shorter hike, there are other options as will be explained in the “Shorter Stay” section below.

 This post is part of our series about Peru.
 If you want to learn more about Peru, planning your trip, and some of the best experiences there, check out the guides below: